GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 EEXTEND - This instruction adds a page's content to the enclave measure by a block of 256 bytes.
 It must be called 16 times to add a complete page to the measure (4kB).

 EINIT - This instruction checks that the enclave corresponds to its EINITTOKEN (same measure and attributes) before initializing it.
-It also check s that the token is signed with the "Launch Key".
+It also checks that the token is signed with the "Launch Key".

 EREMOVE - This instruction permanently removes a page from the enclave.